ProjectOpenSea/opensea-js/README.md

 <!-- [![npm](https://img.shields.io/npm/v/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) [![npm](https://img.shields.io/npm/dt/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) -->

-## v4.0.0-beta

-This is a beta release of opensea-js supporting querying for, creating, cancelling and fulfilling listings and offers on the new Seaport Protocol.

-### Unsupported features

-- Creating and fulfilling bundle listings and offers`

----

 A JavaScript library for crypto-native ecommerce: buying, selling, and bidding on any cryptogood.
 With OpenSea.js, you can easily build your own native marketplace for your non-fungible tokens, or NFTs.
 These can be ERC-721 or ERC-1155 (semi-fungible) items.
 You don't have to deploy your own smart contracts or backend orderbooks.

 Published on [GitHub](https://github.com/ProjectOpenSea/opensea-js) and [npm](https://www.npmjs.com/package/opensea-js)